vantoozz/strings/README.md

 The goal of the library is providing an OOP way for strings manipulations.
-It may work  with any object implementing `Stringable` interface. https://wiki.php.net/rfc/stringable.
+It works  with any object implementing `Stringable` interface. https://wiki.php.net/rfc/stringable.

 ## Setup
 Just run